codevideo/codevideo-frontend/README.md

 ## Deploys

 Deploys are run with Circle CI.
 Merging to the `main` branch will trigger first tests and code coverage, then packaging.
 If this all works, this triggers a merge from `main` to `release`, where it is finally published to the `release` branch.
 You can see all these CI/CD processes in `.circleci/config.yml` directory.

+## Publishing

+This package can only be published when logged in as the @fullstackcraftllc user (really a note for Chris to himself more than anything).